 Warren George, director of the business, told the Evening Standard: “It is refreshing when an estate agent tells all of the truth - I could say that it has a ground floor spacious kitchen.
 It is quite a basic straight forward flat that is not very nice."

-A picture of the bedroom in the flat He said Harvey Residential is a “young, good for the environment estate agency” based in the area who are trying to “give a refreshing and honest description” of the property.
+He said Harvey Residential is a “young, good for the environment estate agency” based in the area who are trying to “give a refreshing and honest description” of the property.

 Mr George said it is not the first time the company has included such brutally honest details as “there is no point giving people the wrong message.”

-The 'well-used' kitchen The rent on the flat is below average for the Hoxton area, where a more upmarket flat usually costs upwards of about £1,300 per month.
+The rent on the flat is below average for the Hoxton area, where a more upmarket flat usually costs upwards of about £1,300 per month.

 The advertisement follows recent interest in a studio-flat in west London's Earls Court, which offered a single bed, kitchen and shower all packed into one room for £563 per month.